xenjee/Flame_Python_Hooks_old/README.md

 ————————————————————————————————————————————————

 The 'flame_dev' folder is for Autodesk Flame python hooks.
-Place it in /opt/
+Place it anywhere on your system and add the "python" subfolder to your PATH:
+Something like:
+export DL_PYTHON_HOOK_PATH=/opt/flame_dev/_python
-Read the readme files inside the 'README_INFOS' folder.
+There are more readme files inside the 'README_INFOS' folder.

 ————————————————————————————————————————————————